realnews-gateway/emergency-publishing-system/architecture/data-flow.md

 The Processed Content Bundle is stored using a combination of:

 - **Regional Caching Nodes**
-  Provide fast access in low‑risk and medium‑risk regions.
+  Fast access for low‑risk and medium‑risk regions.

 - **Delay‑Tolerant Bundles**
-  Enable synchronization in unstable or intermittent networks.
+  Synchronization for unstable or intermittent networks.

 - **Redundant Chunk Distribution**
-  Ensures survivability even if nodes are lost or compromised.
+  Survivability even if nodes are lost or compromised.

 - **Region‑Aware Retention Policies**
-  Adjust storage duration based on local risk and legal constraints.
+  Storage duration adapts to local risk and legal constraints.

 Storage is coordinated by the Emergency Channel but executed by distributed nodes.